KseniaSmartmatic/Selemation/src/Selemation.DriverNUnit/SettingsTemplate/ReadMe.txt

 ﻿1) For using library you should copy all configs to "Settings" folder
+2) Specify "Copy to output directory" propertry to "Copy always"
-2) Fill with real settings
+3) Fill with real settings
-3) Create enviroment transforms if needed
+4) Create enviroment transforms if needed